 Tests at Queen's Hospital in Romford revealed that Wallace had a build-up of fluid in his lungs, stomach and legs.
 The nurses at Queen's knew he wasn't too keen on hospitals.
 As Wallace became bloated and his legs so swollen that he couldn't lift them, they suggested Saint Francis Hospice manage his discomfort instead.
 The prospect of Wallace coming to our Hospice scared his family and friends.

-"They thought I must only have days to live," he remembered.
+"They presumed I must only have days to live," he remembered.
 "I was at the Hospice for 17 wonderful days.
 The medication the nurses gave me did the trick, and they cared for me so well."

 Wallace lost a stone caused by water retention and became much more nimble.
 Now 80, Wallace is a regular at our Hospice.
 These days, it's to socialise at Pemberton Place.
 It's our day unit for people who all have at least one thing in common: a life-limiting illness.